Embreaon/Embreaon/README.md

 # Q. Who are you?
-My name is Sugeun Bong.
+My name is Sugeun Bong. <br>
-I'm from South Korea.
+I'm from South Korea. <br>

-I'm not good at programming as well but I'll keep tring my best.
+I actively use AI as my second brain.
+It means, I can use AI at my task very actively.

 Prefer Language : Python <br>
 Language that I learned : C, Python, Java <br>